wombleton/gitlaw-nz/acts/T/Te Ture Whenua Maori Act 1993Maori Land Act 1993.md

     *   (c) fails to produce any such paper, document, record, or thing.

-    (2) Every person who commits an offence against this section is liable on summary conviction to a fine not exceeding $300\.
+    (2) Every person who commits an offence against this section is liable on conviction to a fine not exceeding $300\.

     (3) No person summoned to attend the court shall be convicted of an offence against subsection (1) unless at the time of the service of the summons, or at some other reasonable time before the date on which that person was required to attend, there was made to that person a payment or tender of the amount fixed by the rules of court.

     Compare: 1908 No 25 [s 9][622]; 1980 No 2 s 4

+    Section 89(2): amended, on 1 July 2013, by [section 413][623] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 90 Power to remove for contempt